st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-7.) and applying needed patches of source code (step 8.-10.).
 This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)

-If you dont want to use these shell scripts, please remember to clean sources only with "git clean -dxf".
-Cleaning with "make clean" leads most likely to an error at Makefile-target openssl.
+Applying these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
+Cleaning sources only with "make clean" these scripts (step 3.-10.) are not needed anymore.

 BR